Segmentation of EM showers for neutrino experiments with deep graph neural networks: Reconstruction algorithm

-The Graph Convolution Network includes three components: an encoder for input graph transformation in the latent representations of each vertex and each edge, a module that performs message passing for latent features updating, and an output module for edge classification scores computation.
+To predict meaningful embeddings of vertices, we are using Graph Convolution Network.
+GCN is a special type of neural network that generalizes convolution operations on regular N-dimensional grids to the unstructured grids described by a graph.
+The proposed GCN includes two components: an encoder for input graph transformation in the latent representations of each vertex and each edge and a module that performs message-passing for latent features updating.

+In particular, we use $\mathrm{EdgeConv}$ layer. $\mathrm{EdgeConv}$ is proposed in~\cite{edge} for the segmentation of 3D clouds.
+The key idea is to modify a way to compute messages.
+They propose to use relative information about vertices in the message-passing step, i.e. using the following formula to compute messages: $m_{vv'} = M (h_v , h_{v'} - h_{v}, e_{vv'})$, where $h_v$ and $e_{vv'}$ are the latent representation of vertex and edge, respectively, and $M$ is a differentiable function, for example, neural network.